crazydonkey200/neural-symbolic-machines/README.md

 cd ~/projects/neural-symbolic-machines/table/wikisql/
 ./run.sh mapo mapo
 ```
 The experiment trains the model for 15k steps.
-It takes about 8hrs to finish.
+It takes about 6.5 hrs to finish.

 ### Start tensorboard to monitor WikiSQL experiment
 ```